Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 `x.x.x` is a kernel version.
 It can be your current kernel version or latest version your system has.
 Type  `uname -r` to see your current kernel version.

 5. Compile and install.
-The `LOCALVERSION=-sigcomm21` option can be replaced by any custom marker.
-Remember to replace `sigcomm21` with your own definition in the rest of the instructions.
+The `LOCALVERSION=-profiling` option can be replaced by any custom marker.
+Remember to replace `profiling` with your own definition in the rest of the instructions.

 ```
-make -j`nproc` LOCALVERSION=-sigcomm21 bindeb-pkg
+make -j`nproc` LOCALVERSION=-profiling bindeb-pkg
-sudo dpkg -i ../linux-headers-5.4.43-sigcomm21_5.4.43-sigcomm21-1_amd64.deb \
+sudo dpkg -i ../linux-headers-5.4.43-profiling_5.4.43-profiling-1_amd64.deb \
-             ../linux-image-5.4.43-sigcomm21_5.4.43-sigcomm21-1_amd64.deb   \
+             ../linux-image-5.4.43-profiling_5.4.43-profiling-1_amd64.deb   \
-             ../linux-libc-dev_5.4.43-sigcomm21-1_amd64.deb
+             ../linux-libc-dev_5.4.43-profiling-1_amd64.deb
 ```

-**NOTE** If you rebuild the kernel packages more than once, they might have a different version, for example, `linux-headers-5.4.43-sigcomm21_5.4.43-sigcomm21-2_amd64.deb`.
+**NOTE** If you rebuild the kernel packages more than once, they might have a different version, for example, `linux-headers-5.4.43-profiling_5.4.43-profiling-2_amd64.deb`.
 Make sure you install the `.deb` packages you have just built and not an old one.

 6. Edit `/etc/default/grub` to boot with your new kernel by default.
 For example

 ```
-GRUB_DEFAULT="1>Ubuntu, with Linux 5.4.43-sigcomm21"
+GRUB_DEFAULT="1>Ubuntu, with Linux 5.4.43-profiling"
 ```

 7. Update the grub configuration and reboot into the new kernel.